MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - Microsoft Bookings: d24a7165-c455-4d43-8bc8-fedb04d6c1b5
 - Stream: 275c0095-a77e-4f6d-a2a0-6a7626911518

-To disable a specific web part you need to enter its GUID as the parameter.
-You can enter in multiple GUIDs by using a comma to separate them, for example Set-SPOTenant -DisabledWebPartIds 46698648-fcd5-41fc-9526-c7f7b2ace919,544dd15b-cf3c-441b-96da-004d5a8cea1d.
+To disable a specific web part, you need to enter its GUID as the parameter.
+You can enter multiple GUIDs by using a comma to separate them, for example Set-SPOTenant -DisabledWebPartIds 46698648-fcd5-41fc-9526-c7f7b2ace919,544dd15b-cf3c-441b-96da-004d5a8cea1d.
 To view a list of disabled web parts, use Get-SPOTenant to get DisabledWebPartIds.

 To re-enable some disabled web parts, use the Set-SPOTenant with the -DisabledWebPartIds parameter and corresponding GUIDs that you still want to keep disabling.
 To re-enable all disabled web parts, use Set-SPOTenant -DisabledWebPartIds @().